ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 #### Step 3.3 Modify Verify()

 We also see a `Verify()` function. `Verify()` is called on startup and an error is treated as fatal.
 We can leave this as is right now because there is no invalid configuration for the `HelloWorldConfig`.
-You can copy and paste this cleaner version of the function in.
+The below code snippet can be copied and pasted to overwrite the default `Verify()` code.

 ```go
 // Verify tries to verify HelloWorldConfig and returns an error accordingly.